How do you feel about being asked-Do you want to be a people manager?

 Knowing your colleagues, their strengths and weaknesses, being interested in their development and success, are priorities of the manager.
-Do you have a personal development plan?
-How much is your manager involved?
-How much do you know your manager and your colleagues?
+People Development is an important part of management.
+It is all about being involved, learning and developing.

+We have talked about an important part of people management before, namely soft skills.
 Unfortunately, we do not usually learn these “soft” skills at school.
-Quite often, great individual contributors are promoted as people managers.
+I have seen that quite often, great individual contributors are promoted as people managers.
 Feeling they are the best; they want to be involved in solving every important problem.
-They don’t delegate and do not help grow their colleagues.
+They don’t delegate and do not help their colleagues grow.
 The negative consequences for team performance are unavoidable.